Balcony Standing Water: Signs, Reasons, Impacts, How to Fix

 5. Increased humidity or softening of tile grout: Softening grout is an invisible sign of standing water in the balcony.
 You can observe that the tile grout stays soft or discolored, and humidity levels feel higher inside the adjacent rooms.

-1. Poor drainage system: If balcony drains are clogged with debris or incorrectly positioned, water has nowhere to escape.
+1. Poor balcony drainage system: If balcony drains are clogged with debris or incorrectly positioned, water has nowhere to escape.
 It leads to standing water in the balcony.

 2. Improper balcony slope: If the balcony slope is flat or reversed, water will collect in certain balcony floor areas instead of flowing away.

-3. Damaged or clogged drainage pipes: Balcony drainage pipes can become clogged with leaves, dirt, or construction debris.
+3. Damaged or clogged balcony drainage pipes: Balcony drainage pipes can become clogged with leaves, dirt, or construction debris.
 Cracked or misaligned pipes can also restrict water flow, causing water to back up and pool on the balcony.

 5. Sunken or uneven balcony surface: Structural settling or wear over time can cause depressions in the balcony surface where water naturally collects.
 This issue is common in older buildings or balconies with heavy usage and insufficient structural support.